 - Simple Chronic Silicosis - The most common form of silicosis caused by long-term exposure (more than twenty years) to low amounts of silica dust.
 Prominent symptoms include swelling of the chest and lymph nodes.

 - Accelerated Silicosis - Caused by medium-term exposure (five to fifteen years) to higher amounts of silica dust.
 Patients notice symptoms earlier than patients with simple chronic silicosis.

 - Acute Silicosis - Caused by short-term exposure (weeks to months) to high amounts of silica dust.
-Acute Silicosis quickly becomes symptomatic and patients can die within a matter of months.
+Acute silicosis quickly becomes symptomatic and the lungs become very inflamed and can fill with fluid, causing severe shortness of breath and a low blood oxygen level.
+Patients can die within a matter of months.

 Related Diseases: Tuberculosis and Lung Cancer